HaikSrd/AI/README.md

 Using this algorithm is very simple, you should initiate the class with your dataset and labels and then you can `train` the model with your desired learning rate and epoch.

-If your data is a linear polynomial you can see the result of the linear regression model alongside the data points using the `plot` function
+If the number of features in your dataset is 1, you can see the result of the linear regression model alongside the data points using the `plot` function
 ![My Image](Images/linear_regression.png)